Fascinating day trip to Tarragona and Sitges

 Tarragona Amphitheater

-This preserved Amphitheater from the second century is one of seven in Spain that is open to the public.
-At one time, this gigantic amphitheater provided space for 12,000 spectators to watch battles of the gladiators.
+This preserved second-century Amphitheater is one of seven in Spain open to the public.
+At one time, this gigantic Amphitheater provided space for 12,000 spectators to watch the battles of the gladiators.

 fascinating day trip to Tarragona and Sitges

-Through the centuries, other structures have been built over the Amphitheater, adding different layers of history so that today only a tiny portion of the original site is visible.
+Through the centuries, other structures have been built over the Amphitheater, adding different layers of history so that only a tiny portion of the original site is visible today.

 fascinating day trip to Tarragona and Sitges